lgardaire/Java-RMI-HTTP-streaming-Web-hooks/README.md

 - the client implementation
 It is in the directory `rmipubsubclient`.

+## How to build the project
+Use `mvn install` inside both folders : rmipubsubserver and rmipubsubclient

 ## How to run the project

-Use the 2 `Launcher` classes to run the server and the client
+Use `mvn exec:java` firstly on server and on client how many times you want.

 The project handles concurrency on clients, so you can run multiple clients.